Beginners’ Guides

 Best Uses for Iron Sights

 Iron sights shine in situations demanding ultimate reliability.
-They're excellent on defensive handguns, hunting rifles in bad weather, and as backup sights on firearms with primary optics.
-Many military and law enforcement units still train extensively with iron sights despite having access to advanced optics.
+They're excellent on defensive handguns, outdoor rifles in bad weather, and as backup sights on firearms with primary optics.
+Many professional and law public safety units still train extensively with iron sights despite having access to advanced optics.

 2. Optical Sights: Stable and Accurate